-- There are no cobordisms from the empty diagram to a circle with two clockwise disorientation marks, for example. - The categorified Kauffman trick for constructing the R3 map doesn't actually work! - If we want to extend the invariant to disoriented tangles, there's no nice equivalence allowing us to slide a disorientation mark past a crossing. - ▶ We have to deal with all the orientations of movie moves separately.
+- There are no cobordisms from the empty diagram to a circle with two clockwise disorientation marks, for example. - The categorified Kauffman trick for constructing the R3 map doesn't actually work! - We want to extend the invariant to disoriented tangles and disoriented cobordisms, but there's no nice equivalence allowing us to slide a disorientation mark past a crossing. - We have to deal with all the orientations of movie moves separately.